Ubuntu: Cloud computing

 Ubuntu has support for OpenStack, with Eucalyptus to OpenStack migration tools added by Canonical.
 Ubuntu 11.10 added focus on OpenStack as the Ubuntu's preferred IaaS offering, though Eucalyptus is also supported.
 Another major focus is Canonical Juju for provisioning, deploying, hosting, managing, and orchestrating enterprise data centre infrastructure services, by, with, and for the Ubuntu Server.

+In May 2026, Canonical and Google Cloud announced certified Ubuntu images for Google Cloud TPU virtual machines, included by default when setting up TPU VMs.
+The release covers Google's seventh-generation Ironwood (TPU 7x) silicon as well as TPU v5 and Trillium (v6) instances, with support shifting from Google-managed custom Ubuntu builds to Canonical-certified releases.
+Ubuntu 22.04 LTS serves existing TPU v5 and v6 environments while TPU7x instances use Ubuntu 24.04 LTS, with out-of-the-box support for AI frameworks including JAX, PyTorch and TensorFlow.
+Ubuntu Pro for Cloud TPUs, adding live kernel patching and extended security maintenance, was planned for Q3 2026.

 Adoption and reception

 Ubuntu was awarded the Reader Award for best Linux distribution at the 2005 LinuxWorld Conference and Expo in London, received favourable reviews in online and print publications, and has won InfoWorld's 2007 Bossie Award for Best Open Source Client OS.
 In early 2008, PC World named Ubuntu the "best all-around Linux distribution available today", though it criticized the lack of an integrated desktop effects manager.
 Chris DiBona, the program manager for open-source software at Google, said "I think Ubuntu has captured people's imaginations around the Linux desktop," and "If there is a hope for the Linux desktop, it would be them".
 As of January 2009, almost half of Google's 20,000 employees used Goobuntu, a slightly modified version of Ubuntu.
 In 2012, ZDNet reported that Ubuntu was still Google's desktop of choice.
 In March 2016, Matt Hartley picked a list of best Linux distributions for Datamation; he chose Ubuntu as number one.

 In 2008, Jamie Hyneman, co-host of the American television series MythBusters, advocated Linux (giving the example of Ubuntu) as a solution to software bloat.
 Other celebrity users of Ubuntu include science fiction writer Cory Doctorow and actor Stephen Fry.

 In January 2014, the UK's authority for computer security, CESG, reported that Ubuntu 12.04 LTS was "the only operating system that passes as many as 9 out of 12 requirements without any significant risks", though it was unclear if any other Linux distributions were tested.